-Ultimate West Papua: Day 23 Today we will either catch a flight direct to the island of Waigeo in the Raja Ampat (or Raja Empat) archipelago, or else fly to the bustling town of Sorong at the head of the Vogelkop Peninsula and take the ferry.
+West Papua: Day 23 Today we will either catch a flight direct to the island of Waigeo in the Raja Ampat (or Raja Empat) archipelago or else fly to the bustling town of Sorong at the head of the Vogelkop Peninsula and take the ferry.
 We will stay on Waigeo for three nights.
 Depending on air and ferry schedules, there may be some opportunity for birding somewhere today.

-Ultimate West Papua: Days 24-25 The island of Waigeo to the northwest of Sorong is seldom visited.
-Still forest-covered and very sparsely populated, this island hold several species rare or absent on the mainland.
+West Papua: Days 24-25 The island of Waigeo to the northwest of Sorong is seldom visited.
+Still forest-covered and very sparsely populated, this island holds several species rare or absent on the mainland.
 In the lowland forest, Red Birds of Paradise, endemic to the islands of Batanta and Waigeo, can be watched displaying in some of the taller forest trees.
 Pheasant Pigeons are fairly common and their mournful call is often heard, but seeing this retiring if magnificent species requires some luck.
 Purple-tailed Imperial Pigeons can be found in fruiting trees and the tiny Yellow-capped Pygmy Parrot might be seen hanging from the trunk of a forest giant.
 Another key species is the endemic Raja Ampat Pitohui.

 A primary goal here is to find the brilliantly plumaged Wilson’s Bird of Paradise, without a doubt one of the most beautiful birds on the planet.
-In the early morning one or two males and several females gather at display grounds; usually an area cleared of all leaf litter under a tangle of vines, where the male calls vigorously and displays to the females as they arrive.
+In the early morning, one or two males and several females gather at display grounds; usually, an area cleared of all leaf litter under a tangle of vines, where the male calls vigorously and displays to the females as they arrive.
 Hides have been built overlooking these dance courts, so we should be able to watch these stunning birds at our leisure.

-With a modicum of luck we will hear the low thrumming call of Western Crowned Pigeons and then track one or more down.
+With a modicum of luck, we will hear the low thrumming call of Western Crowned Pigeons and then track one or more down.
 These huge creatures usually flush up with explosive wing beats and find a perch from which to nervously watch their pursuers.